Seven Peaks Walk on Lord Howe Island

 Climb to Kims Lookout and traverse the ridge between Kims and Malabar (two peaks).
 Descend the south ridge of Malabar to Neds Beach and have a swim or feed the fish.
 Then walk to Middle Beach and climb Transit Hill before returning to Pinetrees.
 This is a moderate trail with steps and rough ground.
 It offers spectacular views of the island.

 DAY 3: EAST COAST

 Head to Mutton Bird Point and Rocky Run and climb to Goathouse on Mt Lidgbird – an optional walk which is steep, uses ropes and provides the most rewarding views of the island.
 Descend to Smoking Tree Ridge and climb Intermediate Hill to the new observation platform.
 Return to Pinetrees via Blinky Beach.

 Enjoy a snorkelling trip on the outer reef (or an offshore snorkel adventure to the Admiralty Islands) followed by a kayak trip on the Lagoon.
 All activities are optional today – you can choose your own adventure.

 DAY 5: MT GOWER

 This is the optional day for the advanced walker to climb Mt Gower at 867 metres (2844 feet).
-Stunning views await and a chance to experience the mist forest and bird rookery at the summit of this extinct volcano.
+Stunning views await you and a chance to experience the Gnarled Mossy Cloud Forest and bird rookery at the summit of this extinct volcano.
 Variations of this day are offered depending on the group ability.
-If people aren't up to the summit of Gower then there is the option of the Erskine Valley or an off-track adventure to some secret spots on Mt Lidgbird.
+If people aren't up to the summit of Gower, then there is the option of the Erskine Valley or an off-track adventure to some secret spots on Mt Lidgbird.
 All options take people along the Lower Road, which is one of the most spectacular 400 metre (1312 foot) walking tracks in Australia.